morlandi/editing-django-models-in-the-frontend/docs/source/topics/form_validation.rst

                 var url = $(this).attr('action') || action;

-                // serialize the form’s content and sent via an AJAX call
+                // serialize the form’s content and send via an AJAX call
                 // using the form’s defined action and method
                 $.ajax({
                     type: $(this).attr('method'),